Aden-Q/2D-bin-packing/README.txt

 Note: The executable file is in directory "TexturePacking Realease".
 This is a nonformal README file written by my group member.
-I decide to rewrite it later but no at present(partly because my laziness).
+I decide to rewrite it later but not at present(partly because of my laziness).